Kong/docs.konghq.com/app/enterprise/2.5.x/property-reference.md

 Encrypted data is transparently decrypted before being displayed to the Admin API or made available to plugins or core routing logic.

-Do note that this feature is currently alpha quality.
-It is strongly recommended that this not be enabled on production clusters.
-No guarantees about forward- compatability or stability are provided with this, and mis-management of keyring data will result in irrecoverable data loss.
+No guarantees about forward-compatability or stability are provided with this, and mis-management of keyring data will result in irrecoverable data loss.

 ---